-This page provides a set of resources to help you identify potential health inequalities in the provision of speech and language therapy services.
+This page provides resources to help you identify potential health inequalities in the provision of speech and language therapy services.

 This resource hub provides a collection of both RCSLT and external resources to help you in identifying and addressing health inequalities in the populations you serve.